ChungYi347/iHMR/README.md

 2. Download DINOv2 pretrained weights from [their official repository](https://github.com/facebookresearch/dinov2?tab=readme-ov-file#pretrained-models).
 We use `ViT-B/14 distilled (without registers)`.
 Please put `dinov2_vitb14_pretrain.pth` to `${Project}/weights/dinov2`.
 These weights will be used to initialize our encoder. **You can skip this step if you are not going to train SAT-HMR.**

-3. Download pretrained weights for inference and evaluation from [Google drive](https://drive.google.com/file/d/12tGbqcrJ8YACcrfi5qslZNEciIHxcScZ/view?usp=sharing).
+3. Download pretrained weights for inference and evaluation from [Google drive](https://drive.google.com/file/d/12tGbqcrJ8YACcrfi5qslZNEciIHxcScZ/view?usp=sharing) or [🤗HuggingFace](https://huggingface.co/ChiSu001/SAT-HMR/blob/main/weights/sat_hmr/sat_644.pth).
 Please put them to `${Project}/weights/sat_hmr`.

 Now the `weights` directory structure should be like this.